dj1411/HabitChart/www/quality/test_funational.md

 # Traffic light
 - For good progress green light should be shown
-- For slow progress orange light should be shown
+- For slow progress yellow light should be shown
 - for negative progress red light should be shown
 - test with different data sets
     - no data